sux21/Experimental_Evolution/pgap_annotation_methods.md

 ```

-## 3. Which ancestral strain mostly had the genes gained?
+## 3. Which ancestral isolates are the genes gained originated

 Blastn Version: 2.16.0 <br>
 Work done on info2020